Essex97/Expectation-Maximization/README.md

     python main.py [OPTIONS]

     OPTIONS:
-        --segments INTEGER   The number of segments you want to segment your image (e.g. 4, 8, 16...), default=8.
-        --path     TEXT      The file path to your image. (e.g. im.jpg), default=im.jpg
+        --segments     INTEGER   The number of segments you want to segment your image (e.g. 4, 8, 16...), default=8 --path         TEXT      The file path to your image. (e.g. im.jpg), default=im.jpg --iterations   INTEGER   The number of iterations you want to run the algorithm, default=100 --tolerance    FLOAT     The tolerance you accept, default=1e-6

 ## Dependencies
 * matplotlib==3.0.2